Bonnie Kiefer

 I would love to hear all about your horse!

-BEST FOR (the best way to start) first-time/new clients and horses experiencing mysterious lameness, poor performance and undesirable behaviors
+BEST FOR clients seeking help in all aspects of their horses lives and for horses experiencing mysterious lameness, poor performance and undesirable behaviors.

 Includes:

-. a full, whole body mini massage session.
+.
+A full hands-on, whole body massage session.

 Includes:

-. a full hands-on, whole body massage session with attention to difficult areas.
+.
+A full hands-on, whole body massage session with a focus on areas of concern.

-. a comprehensive report, emailed to you as a PDF that includes my observations, treatment suggestions, helpful recommendations, links to resources and more.
+.
+A comprehensive report, emailed to you as a PDF that includes my observations, treatment recommendations, helpful tips, photo references, links to resources and more.

 Basic Session Information: